Pitching with big Microsoft hitters

-Asset and Materials tracking may not seem like a topic worth pitching to a million people, but it’s paid off for a Perth entrepreneur who has rubbed shoulders with some Microsoft heavy hitters at the company’s Inspire event in Washington this year.
+Asset and Materials tracking may not seem like a topic worth pitching to a million people, but it’s paid off for a Perth entrepreneur who has rubbed shoulders with some Microsoft heavy hitters at the company’s Inspire event in Washington.

 Track’em CEO Kashif Saleem and Ertech Chairman Gavin Miller talked up the asset tracking system and how it helped Ertech keep tabs on thousands of pieces of equipment that needed to be moved from Barrow Island back to the mainland.